builequanghuy/builequanghuy.github.io/content/index.md

 ---
 title: Welcome to Quartz
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my Mathematics Blog.
+The main objective is to capture fundamental knowledges and information needed in my major (currently Machine Learning Engineer).